-The " Arduino Finite State Machine" is a software environment for the development of controls based on a MEGA 2560.
+The " Arduino Finite State Machine" is a software environment for the development of embedded systems based on a MEGA 2560.
 Applications are made by vMicro (sketches) and Visual Basic (scada), both in Visual studio.
 Controls can be made based on the principles of a finite state machine.
 The site contains some theory about FSM, the tutorial, downloadable examples and some videos.

 Highlights for the Arduino Finite State Machine:

 - Digital I/O, analogue I/O, temperature measurement, ultrasonics and servo's are standard supported

 - After the definition of the I/O, the information is direct available in both the serial monitor as on the PC

 - After the definition of the I/O, the I/O can be monitored and controlled in the PC

 - Many usefull functions for implementing a finite state machine

 - The communication between the board and the PC is made by pre-defined messages